Q: What is the purpose of the China Scholars Program (CSP)?

 Q: How much time should students expect to dedicate to the CSP?

 A: Students typically spend about 6 hours per week on the CSP, though this varies according to student background and circumstances.
 See above for coursework requirements.
-The VC sessions take place on 12 evenings throughout the course (Tuesdays or Thursdays, schedule to be determined) at 6:00pm Pacific Time.
+The VC sessions take place on 12 evenings throughout the course (Thursdays, schedule to be determined) at 6:00pm Pacific Time.
 This hour best accommodates all students across the United States, from Hawaii to the East Coast.

 Q: Do students need to know the Chinese language to participate in the CSP?